 Another aspect of retirement income that Sharon thinks is not well understood, is how Centrelink views the super savings of both members of a couple.
-Just because you haven’t reached 67 doesn’t mean that the rules won’t apply.
-The Centrelink assessment of super for those below Age Pension age is well worth understanding when considering your retirement income needs
+Just because you haven’t reached 67 doesn’t mean that the rules don’t apply.
+In fact, the Centrelink assessment of super for those below Age Pension age is well worth understanding when considering your retirement income needs

 Is your super exempt?